 We really enjoy the way that this warm fennel tea slides into our mouth and how it flows through the food pipe.
 And feels like it clears the way as they flow.

 Ginger fennel tea.
 Today I made with this ginger variation.
 This is the most common and popular variation.
-The best remedy for primary digestive problems.
 To make this variation, allow the ginger to boil in the water.
 And add ginger-infused water to fennel seeds.
-Cooking the ginger helps to extract the ginger juice with rich aroma.
+Cooking the ginger helps to extract ginger juice with a rich aroma.

 You may also use dry ginger powder instead of fresh ginger, but the taste and the flavor of dry ginger and fresh ginger are entirely different.
 But have the same remedial advantages.